a1ho/a1ho.github.io/index.md

   <!-- right col: text -->
   <div style="max-width: 500px;">
     <p><strong>Hi, I'm Ashley!</strong></p>
     <p>I'm a first-year graduate student pursuing a Master's degree in Data Science at UC San Diego.
 With a background in probability and statistics, I've developed a passion for the intersection of theory and real-world data applications.
 In addition to my academic pursuits, I work as a Graduate Teaching Assistant, helping students navigate data science concepts, and I’m actively involved in research focused on neural networks and optimal transport mapping.
-My goal is to combine my technical expertise with a strong foundation in mathematics to contribute to data-driven innovations.</p>
+I am excited to combine my technical expertise with a strong foundation in mathematics to contribute to data-driven innovations.</p>
   </div>
 </div>